Earliest records: 1713

 James & Susie Podger, Great Grooms Antiques, 1998-

 1998 Mrs Stockland lived there until 1998, when she sold it to James and Susie Podger, who converted the whole of the property to an antiques centre called Great Grooms.
+See "Invitation to Grand Opening of Great Grooms, 11 Oct 1998".

 The stables next door were converted and refurbished to a four bedroom cottage which was sold in 1999, to Mrs Y Belton.